Thomas N. Bisson: Life and career

 Bisson was born in New York City on March 30, 1931.
 His father was the writer Thomas Arthur Bisson.
 He earned a Bachelor of Arts in history and English from Haverford College in 1953.
 From 1955 to 1957, he studied at Princeton University as a Charlotte Elizabeth Proctor Fellow and obtained his Ph.D. from Princeton in 1958.

 He began his academic career as an instructor in history at Amherst College from 1957 to 1960.
 He then held positions as an assistant professor at Brown University from 1960 to 1965, followed by an appointment as an associate professor at Swarthmore College from 1965 to 1967.
 In 1967, he was appointed associate professor at the University of California, Berkeley, where he was a professor of history from 1969 to 1987.
 He joined Harvard University as a visiting professor in 1986, was appointed Henry Charles Lea Professor of Medieval History at Harvard in 1988, and was the Emeritus Lea Professor of Medieval History from 2005 onwards.

 Bisson was president of the Medieval Academy of America (1994–95) and served as chairman of the Department of History from 1991 to 1995 at Harvard University.
-He died on June 28, 2025, at the age of 94.
+He died on June 28, 2025, at the age of 94, following a brief illness.

 Personal life

 In 1962, Bisson married Margaretta Carroll Webb.
+He had two daughters.